-Approximately twenty organizations on campus give students the opportunity to develop leadership skills.
-Ranging in purpose from departmental to service and social organizations, club memberships are open to all students.
+More than fifteen organizations on campus give students the opportunity to develop leadership skills, network with peers, and reach out to the industries they will work in upon graduation.
+Clubs and organizations range in purpose from departmental, service and social organizations; club memberships are open to all current students.

 Any person interested in chartering a new organization on campus can obtain information on how to do so by contacting Student Life.